Scoring the End of the World

-Scoring the End of the World is the sixth studio album by American heavy metal band Motionless in White.
+Scoring the End of the World is the sixth studio album by American metalcore band Motionless in White.
 It was released on June 10, 2022, through Roadrunner Records.
 The album was produced by Drew Fulk and Justin DeBlieck.
 It is the band's first album to feature drummer Vinny Mauro and bassist Justin Morrow performing on the release.

 Background and promotion

 In May 2020, during a livestream interview, Chris Motionless announced that they were already working on their next album, and assured that the songs for the album will be heavier, although the recording could be delayed due to the COVID-19 pandemic.

 On March 7, 2022, the band announced that they were planning to release new music on Friday, March 11, with a 30-second video teaser hinting at some potentially new music.
 On that day, the band officially released the new single "Cyberhex" featuring Lindsay Schoolcraft along with its music video.
 At the same time, they officially announced the album itself while also revealing the album cover and the track list.

 On April 14, the band unveiled the second single "Masterpiece" and its corresponding music video.
 On May 13, the band released the third single "Slaughterhouse" featuring Bryan Garris of Knocked Loose.
 On June 3, one week before the album release, the band released the title track "Scoring the End of the World" featuring Mick Gordon.
 On July 7, 2023, the band announced the deluxe edition of the album which was released on September 8, 2023.
 At the same time, the band officially revealed the track list.